tappasarn/source-control-hands-on-workshop/README.md

 After you added files with `git add <file path>`, those files will be put in the area call `staging`.
 This area is used to group related logical changes together.
 In this case, our logical change is "Project Initialization".

+In short, you can think of `staging` as a group of prepared changes for your next commit.

 #### Create your first commit

 `Commit` is the action where changes are saved as a version into the history of the project that is being controlled by Git.
 To commit the changes,